lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 ```

-We performed logistic regression, incorporating these additional features to isolate each model’s substantive performance from stylistic preferences.
+We fit a logistic regression model using these new features to isolate each model’s intrinsic quality from stylistic embellishments.

 <h2> Results </h2>

-When controlling for emojis and sentiment, we observed significant changes in the leaderboard, particularly:
+Controlling for sentiment and emoji usage yields notable shifts in rankings:

-1. Sentiment Analysis indicated that models consistently employing a more positive sentiment gained higher user preference scores.
+1. Models expressing more positive sentiment consistently receive higher user preference scores.

-2. Under style and sentiment control, models renowned for its style and positivity, such as Grok-3 and Llama-4-Maverick-03-26-Experimental dropped significantly in ranking, while models that seemingly use less style and sentiment, such as Claude-3.7, significantly increased in ranking.
+2. Models known for strong stylistic appeal—like Grok-3 and Llama-4-Maverick—drop in rank, while those with more neutral or subdued styles—like Claude-3.7—rise noticeably.

 <img src="/assets/img/blog/sentiment-control/overall_style-sentiment.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 80%"/>